Breakfast & Brunch

 Here are some super touristy things to do:

 Duck Tour, Freedom Trail, Faneuil Hall, Fenway Park, Paul Revere House, Swan Boats, Old North Church, Bunker Hill Monument, Newbury Street, New England Aquarium, Trinity Church & Harvard Square.
-If you’re looking for shopping I put together a guide.
 Now that’s outta the way, here are my picks for best sights.

 Constantly ranked one of the best museums in the US.
 If you have a Bank of America credit or debit card, you get in for free via the “Museums on Us” program that you’re automatically enrolled in.
 Just show your card at the front.
 More information on this program here.